Key Highlights

 Reapply for a Visa: This is the best way if you really need to make major changes to your application.
 For instance, if you want to change your financial situation or plan to travel, a new application lets you submit a new package without referring back to the old one.
 If your situation has genuinely changed, or if you feel confident that your previous rejection was due to minor errors, a well-prepared reapplication might be the better route for improving your chances of getting Schengen visa after rejection.

-Preparing a Stronger Schengen Visa Application
+How to Prepare a Stronger Schengen Visa Application?

 Documentation Checklist